codekitchensd/2016-05-26-geometric-book-covers/README.md

 We'll be using Rune.js to replicate geometric book cover designs.

 Today, we'll learn how to:
--Analyze the components of a successful design
+- Analyze the components of a successful design
--Break a design into its key components (color, shape, pattern) -Build a function that creates a programmatic design -Integrate randomization into a program
+- Break a design into its key components (color, shape, pattern)
+- Build a function that creates a programmatic design
+- Integrate randomization into a program

 ## Introduction to Rune.js